 Start the morning at Campo De Fiori to see the market place.
 Head on over to Piazza Navona and take in this once impressive Roman stadium!
 If you have a little bit of extra cash. have a morning coffee here and do a spot of people watching.

 Make your way to the Pantheon, this is one of my favourite buildings, over two thousand years old and it still retains the title of the world's biggest unsupported dome.
 Impressive.

 Now it's time to brave the crowds and see the Trevi Fountain!
 To be fair, it is worth the arging and barging to see this incredible piece of architecture.
 Just so you know, I've been to Rome three times and I have never once thrown a coin in the Trevi Fountain (I booked those flights each time without the help of a bloody fountain!) save those Euro's for an ice cream instead.

-With your Gelato in hand walk up to the Spanish Steps, continue up the them and left until you reach the Borghese Gardens and the area named Pincio.
+With your Gelato in hand walk up the Spanish Steps, head left until you reach the Borghese Gardens and the area named Pincio.
 Marvel at the Roman sky line, take some photos, wander around the beautiful gardens or visit the Borghese Galleries

 So there you have it 3 days in Rome and you've covered all the major sites!
 You can spend the rest of your time as you like or maybe tick of some other sites like Trajan's Markets, Baths of Caracalla, or the Circus Maximus.